DragonSenses/Curiosity/JavaScript/14. Miscellaneous/14.7 WeakRef and FinalizationRegistry/weakref-finalizationregistry.md

 One of the primary examples - is a situation when we have numerous binary image objects (for instance, represented as `ArrayBuffer` or `Blob`), and we want to associate a name or path with each image.
 Existing data structures are not quite suitable for these purposes:

+- Using `Map` to create associations between names and images, or vice versa, will keep the image objects in memory since they are present in the `Map` as keys or values.
+- `WeakMap` is ineligible for this goal either: because the objects represented as `WeakMap` keys use weak references, and are not protected from deletion by the garbage collector.

+But, in this situation, we need a data structure that would use weak references in its values.

+For this purpose, we can use a `Map` collection, whose values are `WeakRef` instances referring to the large objects we need.
+Consequently, we will not keep these large and unnecessary objects in memory longer than they should be.

+Otherwise, this is a way to get the image object from the cache if it is still reachable.
+If it has been garbage collected, we will re-generate or re-download it again.

+This way, less memory is used in some situations.